-The 2021 CIOL Diploma in Translation exam for translators will take place next January.
+The 2022 CIOL Diploma in Translation (DipTrans) exams for into-English translators are on Wed 19 and Thurs 20 January 2022.
 This article will help you make a DipTrans study plan for the countdown to the exam.

 1. If you haven’t done a preparation course, do one

-A good tutor will be your strongest ally in passing the 2020 IoLET Diploma in Translation exam.
+A good tutor will be your strongest ally in passing the 2022 CIOL Diploma in Translation exam.
 They should help you work on exam strategy, and show you how to refine your translation, editing and proofreading technique.
 To be able to dedicate sufficient time to your course, start as early as possible in the year.

 September is about the latest you will want to leave it to start.
-If you’re a Spanish-to-English translator, look no further than my DipTrans preparation course.
-You’ll love the extensive, personal feedback.
+If you’re a Spanish-to-English translator, look no further than our DipTrans preparation course.
+You’ll love the detailed, personal feedback.

 2. If you’ve already done a course, go back over it